Extraterritoriality: Siam

 King Mongkut (Rama IV) of Siam signed the Bowring Treaty granting extraterritorial rights to Britain in 1855.
 Sir Robert Hermann Schomburgk, British Consul-General from 1859 to 1864, gives an account of his judicial training and responsibilities in a letter to his cousin dated 6 September 1860.
 Unequal treaties were later signed with 12 other European powers and with Japan.
-Extraterritoriality came to end in 1917 with respect to the German Empire and Austria-Hungary.
+In 1917, Siam terminated the extraterritorial rights of German Empire and Austria-Hungary as it declared war on them.

 In 19251926, the treaties were revised to provide for consular jurisdiction to be terminated, and nationals of the parties to the treaty were to come under the jurisdiction of Thai courts after the introduction of all Thai legal codes and a period of 5 years thereafter.
 By 1930, extraterritoriality was in effect no longer in force.
 After absolute monarchy was replaced by constitutional monarchy in the bloodless Siamese revolution of 1932, the constitutional government promulgated a set of legal codes, setting the stage for new treaties signed in 19371938 which canceled extraterritorial rights completely.